Support - Road Shower 4

 Answer: From the current owner's manual.

 We recommend using a lube like WD-40 on the nuts and bolts prior to the first install.
-They are stainless steel and on rare occasions can seize.
+They are stainless steel and on rare occasions can cold weld or seize...especially if you turn them fast.

 Mounting: Use a 1/2” wrench or a socket wrench to tighten the nuts.
 They should be very tight.
 You can tighten them as tight as they go.
 Once both brackets are secure, push and pull on the Road Shower sideways , and see if it slips along the bar.
 If it slips, tighten more.
 If you reuse nylock nuts, they lose their ability to stay locked.
 Be sure to use your lock washers if you reuse the nylock nuts.